Phoenix Suns Owner Suspended, Fined for Hostile Work Environment

 The Civil Rights Act of 1964 was federally adopted to prevent discrimination in the workplace for protected classes.
 These includes race, gender, religious affiliation, and national origin.
 The Age Discrimination in Employment Act of 1967 was passed to inhibit discrimination against workers 40 years old and older.
 In 2020, the Supreme Court case Bostock v.
 Clayton County, Georgia ruled that employers could not terminate workers based on sexual orientation or transgender status.
 The Justices ruled in favor of workers, arguing that they were also protected under Title VII of the Civil Rights Act.

 Have you experienced discrimination in the workplace?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.